jamieweavis/gus/README.md

 ## Configuration

 When you run `gus` for the first time a `~/.config/gus.toml` file is created.
-This file is used by gus to store your git users and is prepopulated with a your current git user.
+This file is used to store your git users and is prepopulated with a your current git user.

-As this is a Rust project, the config file is in [TOML](https://toml.io/en/) format.
-The config file is structured as follows:
+As this is a Rust project, the config file is in [TOML](https://toml.io/en/) format and is structured as follows:

-### Initial config file
+### Initial Config

 ```toml
 previous_user = 0